-A. under the Patient Protection and Affordable Care Act's HHS-operated Risk Adjustment Program published Dec 1, 2020.
-The risk adjustment payable as of December 31, 2019 utilized paid claims through October 31, 2019.
-As of the Reporting Date, the risk adjustment payable related to the prior period was adjusted based on CMS' Summary Report on Permanent Risk Adjustment Transfers for the 2019 Benefit Year.
-The risk adjustment payable was further adjusted based on CMS' Summary Report of 2018 Benefit Year Risk Adjustment Data Validation Adjustments to Risk Adjustment Transfers and estimates related to the open years have incorporated CMS' Final Rule on Amendments to the HHS-operated Risk Adjustment Data Validation (HHS - RADV)
+The risk adjustment payable as of December 31, 2020 utilized paid claims through October 31, 2020.
+As of the Reporting Date, the risk adjustment payable related to prior periods was adjusted based on the CMS' Summary Report on Permanent Risk Adjustment Transfers for the 2020 Benefit Year.
+The risk adjustment payable was further adjusted based on CMS' Updated Summary Report of 2017 Benefit Year Risk Adjustment Data Validation Adjustments to Risk Adjustment Transfers published January 15, 2021, CMS' Final Rule amending Risk Adjustment Data Validation beginning with the 2019 Benefit Year, and Benefit Year 2019 Risk